Item 9: Familiarize yourself with reference and pointer types

 , and accept the risk of apanic!

-In either case, this run-time checking means that RefCell
+In either case, this runtime checking means that RefCell

 itself implements none of the standard pointer traits;